 We’ve spent a lot of time working with barramundi, but they continue to surprise us.
 Here’s our running list of fun facts about this remarkable fish.
 How many of these do you know?

-- Fact 6 Barramundi are catadromous fish, meaning that they are born in the ocean and live in freshwater — basically the opposite lifestyle of the salmon.
+Fact 6 Barramundi are catadromous fish, meaning that they are born in the ocean and live in freshwater — basically the opposite lifestyle of the salmon.
+However, they also are able to live purely in saltwater.

-- Fact 8 Large female barramundi can produce 32 million eggs in a season.
+Fact 8 Large female barramundi can produce upwards of 32 million eggs in a season.

 Barramundi, A Love Story